Japan minister threatens to block Tepco bailout

 Under the business plan, Japanese banks and insurers are likely to agree to additional lending of around 1 trillion yen to protect their already big exposures.

-(Additional reporting by Kentaro Hamada, Mayumi Negishi and Mari Saito; Editing by Edwina Gibbs and Alex Richardson)
+(Additional reporting by Kentaro Hamada, Mayumi Negishi and Mari Saito; Editing by Edwina Gibbs)